technicole-t/JS-Practice-Katas/README.md

 # Fundamentals Revision

-A set of problems for revising core concepts.
+A set of problems for practicing fundamentals concepts.
 Put a `.only` on your tests (there's alot!) and get them passing.